photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 Once we know the humane point we are trying to express to our viewers, we can then consider how to abstract the image to reveal its essence, as well as how to bring either perceptual incongruity or subject incongruity into play.
 And then we can go on to fine tune our image with color, mood, atmosphere, composition, and best make our decisions in controlling light, perspective, and moments in time.
 These options are not Phil’s “rules or laws of expressive photography.”
 This is simply how I choose to understand and use the language of photographic expression, a language that, above all, must be a human, rather a technical, language.

-For more than 35 years, I have been teaching photographic communication in my workshops, and this cyberbook is intended to be an extension of that teaching.
-I offer these ideas here on the internet as a complimentary educational resource for passionate photographers around the world.
-Since August, 2003, these pages have been viewed four million times.
-I also look forward to extending and deepening this knowledge by welcoming my internet students to my comprehensive tutorials offered in Arizona.
+For nearly fifty years, I have been teaching photographic communication in my workshops and tutorials, and this cyberbook is intended to be an extension of that teaching.
+I offer these ideas here as a complimentary educational resource for passionate photographers around the world.
+Since August, 2003, these pages have been viewed more than twelve million times.
+I also look forward to personally extending and deepening this knowledge by welcoming those on-line viewers who are willing and able to participate in my comprehensive and intensive tutorials offered in Arizona.

 This cyberbook goes far beyond a display of my own travel photography.
 I intend it as an interactive learning device, in essence an educational blog about visual literacy.
-I am offering these ideas to pbase members in the hopes that they will help me teach by leaving comments under these pictures, asking questions, and telling us how and why they feel these pictures work as expression.
-Since launching this cyberbook in 2003, I have responded to thousands of comments left by viewers in these galleries, and I invite you, if you are a pbase subscriber, to add your own views to this invaluable body of opinion and ideas.
-Also be sure to carefully study my latest "topics" listings, which contain links to some of pbase's most substantive and inspirational galleries. ( Just click on the "View Phil Douglis's topics" link on my "profile page" to see them.)
+It is probably the largest and most comprehensive instructional resource on visual literacy freely available on the internet.
+I am offering these ideas to pbase members and guests in the hopes that they will help me teach by leaving comments under these pictures, asking questions, and telling us how and why they feel these pictures work as expression.
+Since launching this cyberbook in 2003, I have responded to all comments left by viewers in these galleries, and I invite you to add your own views to this invaluable body of opinion and ideas.

-This is an educational site dedicated to helping photographers all over the world learn how to make expressive travel photographs.
+I offer these galleries as a complimentary instructional resource.
+I post them here on pbase.com solely for educational purposes.
 I am grateful to the hundreds of people who I've photographed in these images.
-Knowingly or unknowingly, by appearing in my photos, these people are indirectly helping others to learn and grow as photographic artists.
+Knowingly or unknowingly, by appearing in my photos, all of these people are indirectly helping others to learn and grow as photographic artists.
 I thank them all for their help.
-On the other hand, I would hope that none of them will object to being in my pictures.
-If so, I would hasten to remove them.
+If there may be any among them who object to appearing here, I will respect their wishes and remove such images from my galleries.

 Each gallery is presented in "blog" style.
 A large thumbnail is displayed for each image, along with a detailed caption explaining how I intended to express my ideas.
 If you click on the large thumbnail, you can see it in its full size.
-If you are a pbase member, you can leave your comments and questions and I will respond to all of them.
+I invite your comments and questions and I will respond to all of them.
 I hope you will be able to participate in the dialogue.

-Phil Douglis, Director, The Douglis Visual Workshops, Phoenix, Arizona, USA
+Phil Douglis, Director, The Douglis Visual Workshops, Phoenix, Arizona, USA.
+Contact: pnd1@cox.net

 Gallery One: Travel Abstractions -- Unlimited Thought